What Is Labor Day, and Why Do We Celebrate It?

-America's current workforce stands solidly on the shoulders of those who came before us.
-Labor Day is a hard-won example of how far we've come since the early days of the Industrial Revolution.
-Here's how it happened, and what it means to us today.
+Labor Day is a hard-won example of how far workers' rights have come since the Industrial Revolution.
+Here's how it happened, when it's celebrated, and what it means to us today.

 When is Labor Day?

 Labor Day always takes place on the first Monday in September.
 Labor Day 2022 is on Monday, September 5.